-Advaita (Non-Dual) Vedānta expounds that you are not who you take yourself to be (body-mind-intellect).
+Advaita (Non-Dualism) Vedānta expounds that you are not who you take yourself to be (body-mind-intellect).

 Your real Self (Ātman) is one with the ultimate Reality (Brahman) and is of the nature of Existence-Consciousness-Bliss (Sat-Chit-Ānanda), which is beyond all limitations and not bounded by anything, including – time, space, and objects within time-space (satyam jñānam ānantam brahma).

 Brahman/Ātman alone is Real (satyam) and everything else that you perceive to be real (ie: whole universe) is false, and you are none other than Brahman (brahma satyam jagan-mithyā jivo brahmaiva nāparaḥ).

 “False” doesn’t mean denial or rejection (eg: God is false).
 A common misinterpretation of anti-Vedānta critics.
-(Reason why) In Vedānta all is understood as ONE.
+(Reason why) In Vedānta all is understood as ONE, without a second.

-When you realize your Self to be Brahman (ayam ātmā brahma; aham brahma asmi) – the One non-dual Reality – the apparent nature of the whole universe becomes clear and the search/finding stops.
+Eventually, as one is able to acknowledge one Self as Brahman (ayam ātmā brahma; aham brahma asmi) – the One non-dual Reality – then the apparent nature of the whole universe gradually becomes clear and the search/finding permanently stops.

-Fundamental problem has been solved.
+Now the fundamental problem has been solved.
 Highest life purpose accomplished.
-And guru’s who were irrationally placed on a pedestal are now treated equal to your friend, mom, sibling, child. 🙂
+And gurus who were irrationally placed on a pedestal, are treated equal to one’s friend, mom, sibling, child.